 Always factor in the parades

 This tip may sound less important than the others, but if you’re trying to make a flight and get caught in traffic because of an unexpected parade (procesión or cabalgata, in the case of Reyes) you’ll realize how important it is!
 Around the holidays, parades are rather frequent events in Spain and these greatly affect mobility, both by vehicle and on foot.
 Simply be sure to find out if there will be any parades (or other similarly obstructive spectaculars) around the time you need to head off to the airport or station and plan accordingly.

 You’ll definitely want to give yourself extra time if this is the case or even consider getting yourself where you need to go long before the parade begins.
-If at all possible, I recommend doing this on foot as you can usually weave around parades a bit more easily than vehicles can (and buses are often rerouted or paused at these times, which could negatively affect your ability to make you flight/train/bus).
+If at all possible, I recommend doing this on foot as you can usually weave around parades a bit more easily than vehicles can (and buses are often rerouted or paused at these times, which could negatively affect your ability to make your transportation).

 We hope these tips will help you integrate the holiday season here in Spain into your travel plans and allow you to have a less stressful, less expensive, and more satisfying experience.
 Will you be spending the holidays in Spain?
 Be sure to check out our archives for more inspiration!